FreerGit/ring-log/README.md

 [![license](https://img.shields.io/github/license/freergit/ring-log)](https://github.com/freergit/ring-log/blob/main/LICENSE.txt)

 # ring-log
-High-performance logger with lock-free ring buffer, use this library when you want to log in the hotpath and performance is critical.
+High-performance logger with lock-free ring buffer (SPSC), use this library when you want to log in the hotpath and performance is critical.

 ## Example
 Submitting a log to either stdout or a file is very simple, you just give a closure which evaluates to a string.
 This is extremely fast, usually less than 100 nanos.
 A simple example: